cosmos/sdk-tutorials/academy/4-my-own-chain-exer/stored-game-exer.md

 * How would you unit-test your modest additions?
 * How would you use Ignite CLI to locally run a one-node blockchain and interact with it via the CLI to see what you get?

 Run the commands, make the adjustments, and run some tests regarding game storage.
-Don't go into deeper issues like messages and transactions yet.
+Do not go into deeper issues like messages and transactions yet.

 ## Next up